QubesOS/qubes-doc/developer/services/qrexec3.md

 ## Qubes RPC services ##

-Some tasks (like inter-vm file copy) share the same rpc-like structure: a process in one VM (say, file sender) needs to invoke and send/receive data to some process in other VM (say, file receiver).
+Some tasks (like inter-vm file copy) share the same RPC-like structure: a process in one VM (say, file sender) needs to invoke and send/receive data to some process in other VM (say, file receiver).
 Thus, the Qubes RPC framework was created, facilitating such actions.

 Obviously, inter-VM communication must be tightly controlled to prevent one VM from taking control over other, possibly more privileged, VM.